Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Exclusion of extremes

 We define a juror $i$ as \emph{extreme} if its conviction probability $c_i$ lies below or above given thresholds (see Section \ref{sec:ext} for results under an alternative definition).
 For brevity, we will focus on jurors who qualify as extreme because their conviction probability lies \emph{below} some threshold $\ul{c} > 0$.
 All our results about extreme jurors apply symmetrically to jurors whose conviction probability lies \emph{above} a given threshold $\ol{c} < 1$.

 In the previous section's example, jurors in the bottom 5th percentile of $C$ are selected less often under \STR than \SAR.
-This is not true in general.
-Fixing a particular threshold $\ul{c} > 0$ --- or percentile of $C$ --- to characterize jurors as extreme, there always exists distributions of $C$ and values of $d$, $p$, and $j$ such that \SAR selects fewer extreme jurors than \STR.
-However, our first result shows that regardless of the distribution and of the parameter values, there always exists a sufficiently small threshold such that the probability of selecting extreme jurors (i.e., below that threshold) is greater under \SAR than under \STR.
+Our first result formally characterizes the conditions under which this outcome holds, showing there always exists a sufficiently small threshold such that the probability of selecting extreme jurors (i.e., below that threshold) is greater under \SAR than under \STR.

 Let $\ul{\T}_M(x ; c)$ denote the probability that there are at least $x$ jurors with conviction probability \emph{smaller or equal} to $c$ in the jury selected by procedure $M$.

 \begin{prop} For any $x\in \{1, \dots, j\}$, there exists $\ul{c} > 0$ such that $\ul{\T}_{STR}(x ; c) < \ul{\T}_{\SAR}(x ; c)$ for all $c \in (0, \ul{c})$. \end{prop}